-We thank the Department of Energy's Weatherization Assistance Program (WAP) for promoting residential energy efficiency for more than 35 years.
+We thank the Department of Energy's Weatherization Assistance Program (WAP) for promoting residential energy efficiency for more than 40 years and for contributing to this guide.
 Without the DOE, our industry wouldn't exist as a building-science-based endeavor.

-Weatherization agencies, State WAP grantees, private contractors, national laboratories, utility companies, and non-profit corporations have also contributed much to the content in this guide.
+DOE staff, weatherization agencies, State WAP grantees, private contractors, national laboratories, utility companies, and non-profit corporations have also contributed much to the content in this guide.